rookiescientist-andre/Whats-My-Flight-Status/README.md

    ![Confusion Matrix](images/confusion_matrix.png)

    The best determined model at predicting flight delays is the final neural network I built, with 30.3% precision.
-I used a stopping condition when training the model, and saved it as `best_model.h5`, which is also located in my repository.
+My initial baseline model (prior to tuning) was only 24.5% precise - a slight improvement.
+I used a stopping condition when training the final model, and saved it as `best_model.h5`, which is also located in this repository.
 The visual above shows that out of the 72,867 predictions, 19,183 were false positives.
 This leaves much to be desired and room for improvement.
 Much of this can be attributed to the limitations I discuss in the next section.

 ***
 ## Results & Conclusions